Borlay/Borlay.Protocol/README.md

 // Connect client.
 Should be skiped on server side. var session = await host.StartClientAsync("127.0.0.1", 90);

-// Create channel for interface to call method from client to server. var serverSidecalculator = session.CreateChannel<IAddMethod>();
+// Create channel of IAddMethod interface on client side and call method from client to server. var serverSidecalculator = session.CreateChannel<IAddMethod>();

 // Create Stopwatch for performance measure.